kubedb/docs/docs/guides/mariadb/quickstart/overview/index.md

 No resources found in demo namespace.
 ```

-From the above output, you can see that all mariadb resources are deleted. there is no option to recreate/reinitialize your database if `terminationPolicy` is set to `Delete`.
+From the above output, you can see that all mariadb resources are deleted. there is no option to recreate/reinitialize your database if `deletionPolicy` is set to `Delete`.

->Be careful when you set the `terminationPolicy` to `Delete`.
+>Be careful when you set the `deletionPolicy` to `Delete`.
 Because there is no option to trace the database resources if once deleted the database.

 ## Database Halted